3 Inspiring Facts About Today's Drafting Professionals

 But as you consider going after a career in this field, take note of three other compelling facts about modern drafters:

 Technical renderings are needed for producing almost everything that is engineered, built, or manufactured by humans.
 As a result, drafters can work on projects as diverse as homes, office towers, bridges, car and airplane parts, medical equipment, computer chips, and oil pipelines.

 It's true that most drafters perform work related to engineering or architecture.
-In fact, about 50 percent of them do.
-But other large sectors of employment in the drafting field include manufacturing (25 percent) and construction (nine percent).*
+In fact, the OOH says that about 50 percent of them do.
+But other large sectors of employment in the drafting field include manufacturing (25 percent) and construction (10 percent).